japoy143/snapmsg-supabase/README.md

    pnpm create next-app --example with-supabase with-supabase-app
    ```

-3. Use `cd` to change into the app's directory
+3. Use `cd` to change into the app's

    ```bash
    cd with-supabase-app